-Once you save a scene, one of your scene filenames should look like this: Castle_GateModel_v05.max.
-This tells you right away it's a scene from your Castle project and that it is a model of the gate.
-The version number tells you that it's the fifth iteration of the model and possibly the most recent version.
-Following a naming convention will save you oodles of time and aggravation.
+Once you save a scene, one of your scene filenames may look like this: c02_ex3_body_v01.max.
+This tells you right away it's a scene from Chapter 2, exercise 3, and that it is version 1 of the model of the body.